AdyGCode/SaaS-BED-Notes/Session-07/S07-Exercises-and-Journal-Entry.md

 For this week's journal we would like you to do the following...

 1. Summarise the learning and exercises from this session
-2. Conduct research into using Postman to test APIs (See reflection questions).

 Remember you MUST include references using MyBib APA6/APA7 format to any references used.